The words “white privilege” taste funny on my tongue.

 This is not about my discomfort

-This is not about the fact that up until now I haven’t had to think about my skin color
+This is not about the fact that up until now I haven’t had

 None of this is about me.